LWVPullman/LeagueWebsite/docs/_about/about_us_What_We_Do.md

 ---
-title: "About Us"
+title: "About Us: What We Do"
+permalink: /about/about_us_What_We_Do
-classes: wide
+#classes: wide
-excerpt: "All about Pullman League of Women Voters"
+excerpt: "What do Pullman League of Women Voters Do?"
 ---

 # What We Do...